-+F-531-003 Marketing Package (mounted on a 14 x 22 inch poster) must include at least three items (examples) developed by the 4-Her from the following list: business card, brochure, advertisement, business promotional piece, printout of an internet home page, packaging design, signs, logo design, direct mail piece, etc. The marketing package should be for an original business developed by the 4-Her and not an existing business.
++F-531-003 Marketing Package (mounted on a 14 x 22 inch poster) must include at least three items (examples) developed by the 4-Her from the following list: business card, brochure, advertisement, business promotional piece, printout of an internet home page, packaging design, signs, logo design, direct mail piece, etc. The marketing package should be for an original business developed by the 4-Her and not an existing business. +F-531-004 Sample of an Original Product with an information sheet (8.5 x 11 inch) answering the following questions:

-- +F-531-004 Sample of an Original Product with an information sheet (8.5 x 11 inch) answering the following questions: - 1.
-What did you enjoy the most about making the product? - 2.
-What challenges did you have when making the product?
+1. What did you enjoy the most about making the product?

+2. What challenges did you have when making the product?
 Would you do anything differently next time?
-If so, what? - 3.
-What is the suggested retail price of the product?
-How did you decide on the price? - 4.
-Market analysis of the community data gathered through a survey of potential customers.
-Use the three questions on page 3.3 and survey at least 10 people in your community about your product. - 5.
-How much would you earn per hour?
-Show how you determined this figure. - 6.
-What is unique about this product? - +F-531-005 Photos of an Original Product (mounted on a 14 by 22-inch poster) must include three photos of developed product and a mounted information sheet answering the following questions.
+If so, what?

+3. What is the suggested retail price of the product?
+How did you decide on the price?

+4. Market analysis of the community - data gathered through a survey of potential customers.
+Survey at least 10 people in your community about your product.

+5. How much would you earn per hour?
+Show how you determined this figure.

+6. What is unique about this product?

++F-531-005 Photos of an Original Product (mounted on a 14 by 22inch poster) must include three photos of developed product and a mounted information sheet answering the following questions.
 If exhibiting in both Class F531004 and Class F531005, products must be entirely different products.